edent/PythonPals/Cook the Books.md

 "You're just making things up now," said Penny defensively.
 "Who is Jason and what's his ape eye?"

-Poppy stiffled her giggles, "An API is an Application Programming Interface.
+Poppy stifled her giggles, "An API is an Application Programming Interface.
 It's a way for computers to talk to each other.
 One computer sends a specially formatted code to another computer, that second computer replies with another code the computer can read."

 Penny's eyes lit up, "I see!
 So the code is simple enough for a computer to understand.
 But, wait, I still don't understand who Jason is...?"